Cosmological Correlators at Finite Coupling: Conclusions

 In this paper, we mostly focused on the study of dS$_3$.
 To study the $O(N)$ model in higher-dimensional de Sitter, one has to regularize and renormalize the ultraviolet (UV) divergence of the coupling $\lambda$.
 It is generally an interesting problem to study analyticity and unitarity in the presence of UV divergences.
 See \cite{Chowdhury:2023arc} for recent discussions on the regularization preserving the de-Sitter isometry, which is potentially useful for this purpose.

 Another important direction is to find an example of spontaneous internal symmetry breaking in dS, or prove rigorously that it is never possible.
 A slightly related question is to understand the dynamics of compact scalars in de Sitter at the non-perturbative level, which potentially have implications on the physics of axion, see \cite{Chakraborty:2023eoq} for the analysis in perturbation theory.
 It is also interesting to consider higher form symmetries \cite{Gaiotto:2014kfa}, as well as confinement/deconfinement phase transitions in dS.
+We should note that in practical sense spontaneous symmetry breaking can occur, if the scale of symmetry breaking $f_a$ is much higher than the Hubble scale.
+In this case, for times $t\ll f_a^2/H^3$ and in a given Hubble volume the theory finds itself in an effective vacuum with a given value of the symmetry breaking order parameter.
+This also assures a smooth limit to the flat space symmetry breaking phenomena when $H\to0$.
+We leave a detailed investigation of this regime to future work.

 An exciting future direction is to derive constraints on cosmological correlators from crossing and unitarity using the bootstrap ideology.
 Such procedure was already initiated in \cite{Hogervorst:2021uvp}.
 A potentially useful way to organize the constraints is to use the sum rules of ref. \cite{Bonifacio:2023ban} derived to bound the spectrum of the laplacian on hyperbolic manifolds \cite{Bonifacio:2021msa,Kravchuk:2021akc}.
 The unitarity condition in this case is the same as in dS -- positivity of the spectral density of unitary representations of the Euclidean conformal group.
 While this bootstrap approach can be used in principle to put constraints on genuinely strongly coupled theories in dS, it is harder to apply them to concrete perturbative setups.
 This is because the sum rules presented in \cite{Bonifacio:2023ban} all have a contribution of the identity, which will be dominant compared to the connected contributions, either due to a small coupling or due to large $N$, making the constraints trivial.
 An interesting setup in which the connected contribution is not suppressed, and these sum rules can be applied fruitfully, is that of theories in dS which produce strongly non-Gaussian correlators.
 One example is a theory of a single self-interacting scalar which has a small coupling constant, but at the same time light enough so that the perturbation theory leads to IR divergences.
 After the divergences are handled, the correlation functions are those of a Euclidean CFT with a large number of light operators, whose OPE coefficients are order one and are related to the overlaps of Eigenfunctions of a certain auxiliary differential operator \cite{Starobinsky:1986fx, Starobinsky:1994bd, Gorbenko:2019rza}.
 Operator dimensions are in turn related to the Eigenvalues.
 Such CFT data obviously fails to satisfy usual (Lorentzian) CFT unitarity due to operators of dimension below the unitarity bound, and at the same time should satisfy in a non-trivial way the sum rules.